IBM/charts/GUIDELINES.md

 ## Document and follow principle of runtime least privilege

-Workloads must run with the least container privileges required.
+Workloads must run with the least container privileges required and should avoid using escalated security privileges for containers whenever possible.
+When escalated privileges are required, charts must request the minimum level of privileges needed to achieve the desired functionality.
+IBM recommends avoiding the use of `privileged: true` or `capabilities: add: ["ALL"]` in your `securityContext`.
+If some elevated privileges are required, IBM recommends only adding the minimum set of privileges that are required to implement the desired functionality.

 Workloads must also clearly publish the required privileges in the chart README.
 As of version 3.1.1, ICP supports pod security policies for pod isolation.
 Your chart must declare the pod security policy with the least privileges required to support the workload.
 More information can be found in the Knowledge Center for [pod isolation](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/user_management/iso_pod.html).
 A set of [pre-defined pod security policies](https://github.com/IBM/cloud-pak/tree/master/spec/security/psp) for helm charts are created in ICP by default.
 Even if the workload uses a pod security policy per-defined by ICP, the README must still clearly indicate which privileges are required.

-## Clearly document required ICP user install privileges

-If special IBM Cloud Private user privileges/roles such as `cluster administrator` or `team administrator` are required to install the Helm chart, clearly document them in the chart README.

 ## Secure sensitive data

 Helm chart values provided at install time as well as secrets created in the chart are not secured by Tiller as sensitive data can be exposed from the Helm release manifest.
 Therefore sensitive information that cannot be changed after the deployment must be provided by the user as a secret they pre-create.
 The secret name is then provided as a parameter to the helm release.

-## Container security privileges

-Workloads should avoid using escalated security privileges for containers whenever possible.
-When escalated privileges are required, charts must request the minimum level of privileges needed to achieve the desired functionality.

-IBM recommends avoiding the use of `privileged: true` or `capabilities: add: ["ALL"]` in your `securityContext`.
-If some elevated privileges are required, IBM recommends only adding the minimum set of privileges that are required to implement the desired functionality.

-## Kubernetes security privileges
+## Clearly document required user install privileges

-Charts should be deployable by a regular user, who does not have an administrative role, such as cluster admin.
-If an elevated Kubernetes role is required, this must be clearly documented in the chart's README.md.
+If special IBM Cloud Private user privileges/roles such as `cluster administrator` or `team administrator` are required to install the Helm chart, clearly document them in the chart README.

 # Integration

+## Helm lint

+All charts must pass the `helm lint` verification tool with no errors.

 ## IBM Helm chart best practices